 Bajpai is considered to be a leading development advisor of his generation.
-For over two decades, he has been studying the challenges of economic development, poverty alleviation, and globalization and advising governments, including working towards combining economic development with environmental sustainability to promote the mitigation of anthropogenic climate change.
+For over three decades, he has been studying the challenges of economic development, poverty alleviation, and globalization and advising governments, including working towards combining economic development with environmental sustainability to promote the mitigation of anthropogenic climate change.

 Since October 1999, Bajpai has had the high honor and privilege of informally advising three successive Prime Ministers of India, beginning with the Honorable Atal Bihari Vajpayee from 1999-2004; then advising the Honorable Manmohan Singh from 2004-2014 and currently to the Honorable Narendra Modi.
-Cutting across party lines, this is a very rare distinction for Dr. Bajpai.
-He has also advised several cabinet ministers of several governments in India, including the Ministers of Health and Family Welfare, Finance, Commerce and Industry, and Information Technology among others.
+Cutting across party lines, this is a unique distinction for Dr. Bajpai.
+He has also advised numerous cabinet ministers of several governments in India, including the Ministers of Health and Family Welfare, Finance, Commerce and Industry, and Information Technology among others.

 On a request from the Government of Gujarat, between 2003-05, Bajpai led teams of social and physical scientists of Columbia University to conduct research and advise the then Chief Minister of Gujarat, Narendra Modi and the officials of the State Government of Gujarat on a variety of issues relating to the sustainable development of the State.